The maximal displacement of radially symmetric branching random walk in $\mathbb{R}^d$: Introduction

 \section{Introduction}

 A (binary) branching Brownian motion is a system of particles where particles branch independently into two daughter particles, and all particles move independently as Brownian motions.
 The study of its extrema in dimension $d=1$ is a classical topic going back to \cite{KolmogorovPetrovskiiPiskunov1937, McKean1975}.
-In the seminal paper \cite{Bramson1978}, it was proved that the maximum $M_t$ of a one-dimensional Brownian motion satisfies
+In the seminal paper \cite{Bramson1978}, it was proved that the maximum $M_t$ of a one-dimensional branching Brownian motion satisfies

 Much more is know, namely that the law of $M_t - m_t$ converges to a random shift of a Gumbel law, see \cite{LalleySellke1987}.
 Branching random walks are systems of particles that reproduce and move according to independent copies of a point process $\L$, centered at the location of the mother particle.
 Often, the case of i.i.d.~increments is studied, where the particles generate offspring according to a branching process and the offspring particles take i.i.d.~increments from their mother particle.

+Branching random walks are used in mathematical biology as a model for the evolution of a population in space.
+Many natural populations live in a spatially extended habitat, with a range that is much larger than the typical distance that any individual may travel during its lifetime.
+Branching random walks on finite graphs are also used to describe the evolution of a population in terms of its genotypes.
+We refer to the book \cite{BW21} and in particular Chapters 2, 14 and 16 therein.

 The study of the maximal distance to the origin $R_t$ of branching random walk has a long history.
 The linear growth of the first term was established in 1970s \cite{Hammersley74, Big76} (see also \cite{Big97} for a more general result): under certain integrability assumptions there exists $\gamma > 0$ satisfying

 Over the next few decades it was established that the fluctuations of the maximum depend on the finer structure of the mean measure $\mu$ of $\L$ (see \eqref{mu-def} for the definition of the mean measure).
 The focus was mainly on the one-dimensional case $d = 1$.
 If the support of $\mu$ is bounded from one side by a unit mass atom, then it can happen that the second term in the representation of the maximum is of order $\frac{\ln \ln t}{\ln 2}$.
 This was proven in \cite{BramsonBRW} under the assumption of i.i.d.~increments, i.e. if